- Parents Home

 Are There Any Problems With the Birth Control Patch?

 The birth control patch is a safe and effective method of birth control.
-Most young women who use the patch have no side effects.
-Smoking cigarettes while using the patch can increase a girl's risk of certain side effects, which is why health professionals advise women who use the patch not to smoke.
+Most people who use the patch have no side effects.
+Smoking cigarettes while using the patch can increase the risk of certain side effects, which is why health professionals advise those who use the patch not to smoke.

-The side effects that some women have while using the patch are similar to those experienced with the birth control pill.
+Side effects that can happen with the patch are similar to those with the birth control pill.
 These may include:

 - irregular menstrual bleeding